JamesWanglf/face_recognition/README.md

 2. First, run the feature detection module.
 `cd ./feature_detection`
 `gunicorn -w 2 -b 0.0.0.0:5000 wsgi:app`
 This will run the Flask http server on 0.0.0.0:5000.
-You can access this url from your browser, it will show you "Feature extraction server is running!"
+When you can access this url from your browser, it will show you "Feature extraction server is running!"

 3. Run the main module.
 `cd ./face_detection`